Mushinako/BBDownload/README.md

 **Please pin your courses that you would like to be downloaded.**

 When first run, this program will ask you for your credentials.
-You also need a passphrase **different** from your CSULB password, to encrypt the latter in a file named `data.json` in `data` folder.
+You also need a passphrase **different** from your CSULB password (e.g., `1234`, though not recommended), to encrypt the latter in a file named `data.json` in `data` folder.
 You will need this passphrase **every** time you run this program, as you need to decrypt your CSULB password every time for security purposes.

 All the contents will be written into `contents` folder.